 Composing Types

 With TypeScript, you can create complex types by combining simple ones.
-There are two popular ways to do so: with unions, and with generics.
+There are two popular ways to do so: unions and generics.

 Unions